Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Not: [Insert 40-minute ramble-fest here].

 One Harvard research study proved that using the word “because” makes people significantly more likely to agree with you, align with you, and do whatever you say.
+Why?
+Because you’re giving them a reason to care and a reason to root for your continued success.

 Say: “I’m really proud of the fact that I’ve been able to raise $20,000 for this project because it means we’re going to be able to bring our programs into the communities that need us most.”

-Or: “I’m really excited about my promotion to a senior-level position because I want to live in a world where 50% of CEOs are female, instead of just 4.6%.”
+Or: “I’m really excited about my promotion to a senior-level position because I want to live in a world where 50% of CEOs are female, instead of just 6.4%.”

 Say: “I just got a big opportunity that, quite honestly, is going to challenge me like no previous position has before.
 I’m feeling really motivated to prove to everyone that they made the right choice in hiring me.”

-Make it a Conversation, Not a Monologue
+Make it a conversation, not a monologue

+After describing your own big win, open up the conversation.
 Ask: “What’s the most exciting thing you’ve got going on at work these days?”

 If the person you’re talking to says, “Um, nothing, I kinda hate my job...” then turn the conversation in a more inspiring direction.
+Ask: “What would be your dream job?” or “Do you have a fantasy career?”

 If you sense that the person you’re speaking to is feeling highly intimidated by you and your level of success, this is another opportunity to shift the conversation.

 Rather than continuing to talk about yourself, ask: “What are some of your goals right now?
-Career-wise or just personally?” or ask, “What’s the best thing that’s going on your life right now, outside of work?
+Career-wise or just personally?” or ask, “What’s the best thing that’s going on in your life right now, outside of work?

 Try to get the other person to describe something positive—a goal, a project, a bright spot in their day.
 When they do, lean in and get excited for them.
 Offer a resource.
 Give a high five.
 Be a cheerleader for them.
 Show that you genuinely want them to win.

-“People will forget what you said, people will forget what you did, but people will never forget how you made them feel.” —Maya Angelou
+“People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”—Maya Angelou

 That’s a fact.